aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Backward_Compatibility_-_Negate_Objective_Coefficient_Mod.rst

-If this option is switched on then coefficient values passed to the procedures GMP::Coefficient::Set and GMP::Coefficient::SetMulti will automatically be multiplied by -1 if the row (passed as argument to these procedures) contains the objective variable.
+If this option is switched on then coefficient values passed to the procedures :any:`GMP::Coefficient::Set` and :any:`GMP::Coefficient::SetMulti` will automatically be multiplied by -1 if the row (passed as argument to these procedures) contains the objective variable.
 Possible values are:

+    *	On
     *	Off
-    *	On

 **Note**